-The percentage of patients needing follow-up after-discharge has increased markedly over the last four years in all care settings.
-Unaddressed concerns after a healthcare encounter can lead to disengagement, poor outcomes, and costly readmissions, with an associated long-term impact on brand.
+The percentage of children and adolescents needing follow-up after discharge has increased markedly over the last four years, particularly in emergency and outpatient settings.
+Unaddressed concerns after a healthcare encounter - whether questions, worsened health, or barriers to follow-up care - can lead to disengagement, poor outcomes, and costly readmissions, with an associated long-term impact on brand.